therynamo/docs/content/plugins/tutorials/go.md

 ## Troubleshooting

-To verify that your plugin performs the desired task, you can execute it locally via the command line:
+To verify that the plugin performs the desired task, it can be executed locally via the command line:

 ```sh
 docker run --rm \